 There’s also little doubt that the gentle and relaxed pace of life in New Zealand is a whole lot healthier than the rat race city life in the UK.
 Things move markedly slower in New Zealand, people aren’t in as much of a rush as they are in other parts of the world and that’s alright by us!

 32. Not as expensive as you might think

 Whilst it’s true that New Zealand is not the cheapest place to live in the world, it’s not as expensive as many people think and costs are dropping relative to many other countries.
-In the 2018 Mercer cost of living index, Auckland dropped to 81, wellington down to 101, compared to London up to 19.
+In the 2019 Mercer cost of living index, Auckland dropped to 89, Wellington down to 114, compared to London at 23.
 Whilst it’s true that property prices in Auckland city centre are very high, you don’t have to go too far out into the suburbs to find something much more affordable.

 But you do get what you pay for, so paying a little extra to live in such a beautiful country with such good public services is no bad thing.
 Also you probably save on stress relieving shopping therapy when you live in such a relaxed environment with so many things to do in the great outdoors.

 33. Safe with very little crime

 New Zealand is the 2nd safest country in the world and if you only include English speaking countries then it’s the 1st.
 This is according to the 2019 Global Peace Index which compares 162 countries for risk of personal violence.
 That’s a pretty comforting statistic if you’re considering emigrating to New Zealand.